christian-mannes/it/doc/download.md

 # *It* Download and Installation

 *It* works under MacOS, Windows, and Linux.
+See the appropriate section for installation instructions on your platform.

 ## MacOS
 *It* is supported for MacOS versions 11 (Big Sur) or newer.